 Since feed can be a main source of dust, owners should pay strict attention to its quality.
 When choosing hay, assess the hay for signs of mould and avoid hays with excess moisture as these are prone to becoming mouldy.

-Always store hay in a cool, dry, well-ventilated place to minimize mould growth.
+Always store hay in a cool, dry, well-ventilated location to minimize mould growth.

 Feed at Chest Height: